Dr Rhys Crilley is a Research Associate in Global Media and Communication currently working on the AHRC funded 'Reframing Russia' project.

 Prior to this, Rhys completed his PhD at the University of Birmingham and was appointed as a Teaching Fellow at the University of Warwick.
 His expertise lie in the areas of political communication, global politics, and security studies.

-Rhys is currently working on a monograph titled Legitimating War in the Digital Age, and has published in in the journals International Affairs, Middle East Journal of Culture and Communication, Critical Studies on Terrorism, Critical Studies on Security and Critical Military Studies, and has a book chapter published in a Routledge edited collection Understanding Popular Culture and World Politics in the Digital Age.
+Rhys is currently working on a monograph titled Legitimating War in the Digital Age.
+He has published in in the journals International Affairs, Journalism, Middle East Journal of Culture and Communication, Critical Studies on Terrorism, Critical Studies on Security and Critical Military Studies, as well as several chapters in edited books.

 Read his publications here: